rururu/VRGoogleEarthView/README.md

 $ pip install streamlit
 ...
 ```
-2. Simplest way to install python is by installing Python IDE [Thonny](https://thonny.org/) and using use run_with_thonny.bat as template for run.bat.
+2. If you have Thonny installed (see Prerequisites 3. above), use run_with_thonny.bat as a template for the run.bat.

 ## Video Lesson

 [VR Shore View](https://www.youtube.com/watch?v=qwWi1miGMjE)